HEROES: Unreal Engine-based Human and Emergency Robot Operation Education System: HEROES: Post-MCI Environment Simulator

 \section{HEROES: Post-MCI Environment Simulator}

 In the following sections, we describe the HEROES simulator framework in detail.
 First, we define and describe the individual destructible unit of the simulator (Section~\ref{subsec:indiv-unit}).
 Then, we explain the process of setting up the simulation environment (Section~\ref{subsec:sim-env}).
 Finally, we describe the destruction events and other possible interactions used to create a variety of scenarios in the HEROES simulator (Section~\ref{subsec:destr-events}).
-The Simulator can be found on the HEROES webpage\footnote{\href{https://ideas.cs.purdue.edu/research/HEROES}{https://ideas.cs.purdue.edu/research/HEROES}}.